BerndK/SvgToXaml/README.md

 </Button>
 ```
 after adding more new icons, just run the command again and the new icons will appear in the updated xaml-file.
-For each Icon the colors, paths, drawingimage are created (with keys) so you can use them as you like.
+For each Icon the colors, paths, a drawingimage are created (with resource-keys) so you can use them as you like.
-You can change the color of all icons at once (like theming your app) or you can change all the color of the icons seperately (see the sample App included in the sources).
+You can change the color of all icons at once (like theming your app) or you can change all the color of the icons separately (see the sample app included in the sources).